 If you did all that, your image should be a very good file size and load quickly.
-If you want to take it one step further, you can run it through something like JPEGmini as well to make it even smaller without affecting quality.
+If you want to take it one step further, you can run it through a free tool like TinyPNG as well to make it even smaller without affecting quality.

 Should I use PNG or JPG images on Squarespace?

 There are 3 main differences between PNG and JPG.

 - PNG supports transparency (so you can have a logo with no white background for example).